All in One View

 Introduction

 In outbreak analysis, once you have completed the initial steps of reading and cleaning the case data, it’s essential to establish an additional fundamental layer to ensure the integrity and reliability of subsequent analyses.
-Otherwise you might encounter issues during the analysis process due to creation or removal of specific variables, changes in their underlying data types (like <date> or <chr>), etc. Specifically, this additional step involves:
+Without this step, you may encounter issues later, for example, variables may be be unintentionally modified or removed, or their data types (like <Date> or <character>), may change during processing.
+This additional layer typically involves two key steps:

-2. Implementing measures to make sure that these tagged columns are not inadvertently deleted during further data processing steps, known as validation.
+2. validation: Implementing safeguards to ensure that tagged columns are not accidentally deleted or altered during subsequent data manipulation steps.

-This episode focuses on tagging and validating outbreak data using the linelist package.
+This episode focuses on creating linelist object using the linelist package, which natively supports tagging and validating outbreak data o ensure data integrity throughout the analysis workflow.
 Let’s start by loading the package rio to read data and the linelist package to create a linelist object.
 We’ll use the pipe operator (%>%) to connect some of their functions, including others from the package dplyr.
 For this reason, we will also load the {tidyverse} package.

 R